 - Ensure that palms are firmly attached to one another and your knees are slightly bent.

-- Now, close your eyes and take couple of breaths.
+- Now, close your eyes and take a couple of breaths.

 - Hold the final position for as long as you feel needed to feel stretch.

-- To come out this position, with exhalation, slowly turn the fingertips downward.
+- To come out of this position, with exhalation, slowly turn the fingertips downward.

 If you cannot perform Namaskar Mudra, unable to turn your fingertips up and keep them together.
-Although the pose is difficult. then you can try a second variation.
+Although the pose is difficult, you can try a second variation.